 - Example of settlement and verdicts in "failure to stay in lane" cases

-A lane departure crash is essentially a non-intersection crash which occurs after a vehicle crosses an edge line or a center line, or exits from the lane or road they were traveling in.
+So a lane departure crash is essentially a non-intersection crash that occurs after a vehicle crosses an edge line or a centerline, or exits from the lane or road they were traveling in.
 These often occur on highways or main roads where motorists are traveling at an accelerated rate of speed.

 The statistics underscore the toll that these crashes take on us.
+Frequently lane changes are dangerous because there are too many chances to make a mistake - and if you are changing lanes that frequently, you are probably driving too aggressively.
 Failure to stay in your own lane on the road causes nearly 17,000 deaths a year.
 This is about 51 percent of the fatal crashes in the United States each year.
-The worst of these, of course, are head on collisions caused by the failure to keep lane integrity.
-These accidents can happen in a number of different, although equally devastating, ways.When Lane Change Crashes Are The Most Lethal?
+The worst of these, of course, are head-on collisions caused by the failure to keep lane integrity.
+These accidents can happen in many different, although equally devastating, ways.When Are Lane Change Crashes the Most Lethal?

-Other than head on crashes, there are a number of types of cases our attorneys see regularly that cause victims the greatest risk of permanent injury or death:
+Other than head-on crashes, there are many types of cases our attorneys regularly see that cause the victim the greatest risk of permanent injury or death:

-- Driver changes lanes without looking or accounting for blind spots on a main road, cutting off the driver in the adjacent lane and causing a rear end accident or hitting the other vehicle laterally
+- Driver changes lanes without looking or accounting for blind spots on the main road, cutting off the driver in the adjacent lane and causing a rear-end accident or hitting the other vehicle laterally

 After about 15 minutes of blasting music and otherwise relaxing as he drives down the night highway, Jake reaches for his navigation device to see how much longer he has until he is supposed to exit.
 As he looks down, he immediately realizes the navigation device has been turned off.

-John is severely injured and taken to the hospital where he is treated for multiple neck and back fractures.
+John is severely injured and taken to the hospital where he is treated for multiple back and neck fractures.
 It is Jake, we would argue, who is responsible for this accident and John’s injuries.
 If it weren’t for Jake’s careless and negligent choices behind the wheel, John would have never been injured.Sample Verdicts and Settlements in Lane Departure Cases

-Lane departure crashes are extremely serious occurrences.
+Lane departure crashes can cause serious injuries.
 If you have been injured in this sort of accident, you should contact the attorneys at Miller & Zois who can help you evaluate your claim and patiently explain the legal process to you.
 Don’t hesitate to contact us at 800-553-8082 or get a free case evaluation online.